 Like going to a baseball game, it was all peanuts and crackerjacks (actually pistachios and corn nuts).
 Tickets were only $8 because the three bullfighters were just novices.
 Each would fight two bulls, totaling six fights...two hours of medieval man vs. beast madness.
 The man in front of me in the ticket line negotiated aggressively for a good seat.
 I simply said, "Uno, por favor," and ended up sitting right next to him.
 The ramshackle band seemed to be directed by the cymbal player who clapped a relentless rhythm.

-The standard bullfight consists of six bulls.
-Each ritual killing lasts 20 minutes.
+The standard bullfight consists of six bulls, and each ritual killing lasts 20 minutes.
 Then another bull romps into the arena.
 You’re not likely to see much human blood spilled.
 Over the last 200 years of bullfighting in Spain, only a handful of matadors have been killed.
 If a bull does kill a fighter, the next matador comes in to kill the bull.
-Historically, even the bull’s mother is killed, since the evil qualities are assumed to have come from the mother.
+Historically, even the bull’s mother is killed, since the evil qualities are assumed to have come from her.

 With this latest visit, the killing seemed to me more pathetic and cruel than ever, and the audience, though mostly Spanish, seemed to include more tourists than ever.
 After two bulls, I left, feeling a bit wimpy as I passed the ushers at the door.
 Walking from the arena back to the subway, I realized I was among a select little crowd...the lightest of the lightweights in the stadium...about 20 people out of several thousand, leaving after only a third of the action.
 We were all tourists, including several American families.
 At the subway platform, I stood next to a Midwest family — mom holding daughter's hand and dad holding son's hand.
 I asked, "Two bulls enough?"
 The parents nodded.
 The 12-year-old boy summed it up in three words: "That was nasty."